adam-talbot/classification-project/README.md

 #### Project Objectives
 > - Document code, process (data acquistion, preparation, exploratory data analysis and statistical testing, modeling, and model evaluation), findings, and key takeaways in a Jupyter Notebook report
-> - Create modules (acquire.py, prepare.py) that make your process repeateable
+> - Create modules (acquire.py, prepare.py) that make my process repeateable
 > - Construct a model to predict customer churn using classification techniques
-> - Deliver a 5 minute presentation consisting of a high-level notebook walkthrough using your Jupyter Notebook from above; your presentation should be appropriate for your target audience
+> - Deliver a 5-minute, audience-appropriate presentation consisting of a high-level notebook walkthrough using your Jupyter Notebook from above
 > - Answer panel questions about your code, process, findings and key takeaways, and model

 #### Business Goals
 > - Find drivers for customer churn at Telco
 > - Construct a ML classification model that accurately predicts customer churn
-> - Document your process well enough to be presented or read like a report
+> - Document process well enough to be presented or read like a report

 #### Audience
 > - The Codeup Data Science team